 In this paper, we have presented a multi-agent system that facilitates scientific publication search and helps in finding relevant papers on a specified topic.
-Agents applying Implicit Culture concepts observe users' behaviors and infer knowledge about users' actions.
+Agents applying Implicit Culture concepts observe user behaviors and infer knowledge about users' actions.
 The system finds relevant papers analyzing citation graph and action history of the user.
 Personal agents produce via interaction a transfer of knowledge about relevant publications from experts to beginners.
-The experimental results have proved that the SICS is able to adapt suggestions to the user preferences.
+The experimental results have proved that SICS is able to adapt suggestions to the user preferences.
 However, the results are still preliminary and as part of our future work we plan to complete the evaluation.

 As a future work we would like to extend the inductive module.
 For instance, association rules can be used to find papers usually cited together with other papers.
 Clustering techniques can be applied to distinguish between several topics of the same author.
 Clusters should contain the papers that deal with similar topics.
 We also plan to use CiteSeer API [13] for conducting further experiments.
-We are also planning to do real-user experiments as future work.